-I was extremely disappointed in the way Friday morning's "listening session" played out during the Task Force meeting.
+I was extremely disappointed in the way Friday morning \$^{3} listening session? played out during the Task Force meeting.
 There were more elected officials that were participating than advocates or community members.
 The elected officials were predominantly the ones who were allowed to speak.
 However, these are the very people who may be part of the problem that is trying to be corrected.
-Under their current leadership, the problems persist, thus the need for community and organizational feedback.
-My hopes were that elected officials were there to listen, learn, and strategize ways to improve the current situations.
+Under their current leadership, the problems persisk, thus the need for community and organizational feedback.
+My hopes were that elected ficials were there to listen, learn, and strategize ways to improve the current situations.
 It is vital that organizations and community members express their concerns and that they are heard.
-The facilitator went over the ground rules of allowing everyone 3 minutes to speak.
+The facilitator went over the ground rules of allowing everyone a simultes to speak.
 The facilitator began by ensuring everyone stopped at the 3-minute mark.
 However, a select few were allowed to go way over their time limit.
-Poaks from Wake and Durham spoke for over 6 minutes each.
+The DAs from Wake and Durham spoke for over 6 minutes each.
 There were only 2 people that did not get a chance to speak.
-Wr.
-Ronald Gates and our representative, Mr. Arvis Owens.
+Mr. Ronald Gates and trepresentative, Mr. Avris Owens.
 If the rules were followed to 3 minutes per person, everyone would have had the chance to speak.
 Unfortunately, the select few were given more time instead.
 It seems apparent that rules do not apply to them.
 This is one of the problems we are trying to solve.
 Mr. Owens took time out of his demanding schedule to participate in this important opportunity but was not even acknowledged and given the chance.
 Neither his time nor his concerns were valued by this group.
-What is the purpose of these meetings and this task force if they do not listen to the ecceeded of the problems are not dione their concerns - especially if our organization was invited to participate in to the community and give the beep people a chance to share their concerns - especially if our organization was invited to participate as a panelist?
-If the elected officials could solve these problems, they would have done this already.
-The purpose meetings" are not doing their intended job to listen to the people of North Carolina.
-I suggest, re the 3 policy recommendations the TaskForce has put forth, the following - in order of the recommendations shown: 1) the "duty to intervene and report" needs to be specified as to "to whom..."
-2) the banning of neck holds sample policy needs to clarify the exception for use, when the life of the officer is in danger...Any officer?
-Why not recommend an absolute ban?
-3) assessing the defendant's ability to paly, before assigning fines + fees - who does the assessings what about ball?
-What about jail house charges to use the telephor-freceive a call?
-It seems that assessments would need to be made multiple times for the defendant, depending on the type and amount of the fines and fees (+ bail)...Durham Country jail has a contract with GTE whereby the inmate is charged for each call he/she wishes to make or receive.
-This seems arbitrary, unfair, and a violation of due process.
-Final point: I recommend that this task force call for legislation to establish a statewide pilot program to fund and staff for five years the teaching, training, and strategic implementation of restorative justice, as taught and now employed in a handful of counties (Durham is one.)
+What is the purpose of these meetings and this task force if they do not listen to the community and give the people a chance to share their concerns - especially if our organization was intributed to participate as a panelist?
+If the elected officials could solve these problems, they would have done that already.
+The purpose should be to the rigit susset to the forefront that they may not understand and move towards positive change.
+Community and